sadamov/swissai/README.md

 first.
 This chapter initializes necessary variables and has a strict return API (dims and sizes).
 After running **Chapter One**, you can execute any of the following chapters directly.

+The Notebook is optimized and developed for dark mode.
+Some plots might not lookas intended in light mode.